GamerFlix/foundryvtt-api-guide/module_guide_create.md

 ![grafik](https://github.com/user-attachments/assets/3c61ddbe-c16d-4428-b185-642ee881f69a)

 Add your code to the `.js` file and save it.
-Now go back to the folder and edit the Manifest.
+Now go back to the folder of your module and edit the Manifest.
 Since this is a Module it'll be called `module.json`.
 Once opened it should look something like this though it may have more fields if you also have Compendium Packs or dependencies specified.

 ![grafik](https://github.com/user-attachments/assets/87180019-6f41-406b-8cd0-f62e614cd303)